Hulkbusters: Bruce Banner's Hulkbusters

-Saunders, Jr. and La Roquette later became Rock and Redeemer, a supervillain team who faced the Hulk on various occasions, after much of Banner's HB team were slain in Hulk's destruction.
+Saunders and La Roquette later became Rock and Redeemer, a supervillain team who faced the Hulk on various occasions, after much of Banner's Hulkbuster team were killed.
 Rock had an external hide made of deadly minerals which can be used to impale and grow in size.
 Redeemer had an exoskeletal suit with weapons like repulsor blasters, and rocket fuel.
-The Leader later recruited them into "New Freehold" along with the Riot Squad, and they haven't been seen since.
+The Leader later recruited them into "New Freehold" along with the Riot Squad.

 S.H.I.E.L.D.'s Hulkbusters

-Hulk's exile from Earth by the Illuminati brought forth an unexpected consequence: Hulk's rogues' gallery began running wild.
-As a result, S.H.I.E.L.D. formed a team called the Hulkbusters to capture these villains and implant them with nanotechnology to nullify their powers.
-The team was led by Agent Clay Quartermain and members included Agent Cheesecake, Agent Crimson, and She-Hulk.
+Hulk's exile from Earth by the Illuminati during the events of "Planet Hulk" leads to his enemies causing chaos unopposed.
+As a result, S.H.I.E.L.D. forms a team called the Hulkbusters to capture the villains and implant them with nanotechnology to nullify their powers.
+The team was led by Clay Quartermain and members included Agent Cheesecake, Agent Crimson, and She-Hulk.

 Other versions

-Ultimate Marvel

-The Ultimate Marvel version of Hulkbuster teams exist and primarily serve Nick Fury and S.H.I.E.L.D.
-Hulkbuster units have been used to take down major threats such as the Green Goblin and Venom.
+An alternate universe incarnation of the Hulkbusters from Earth-1610 appears in the Ultimate Marvel universe.
+This version of the group works under Nick Fury and S.H.I.E.L.D.